Create proofs#

 A verifier is a business or use-case that provides a service contingent on the holder providing information about themselves using verifiable credentials or account credentials they have.
 A verifier will typically consist of two components:

-2. A back end that will verify the provided presentations, and provide the required service if successful, such as the Concordia back end.
+A backend that will verify the provided presentations, and provide the required service if successful, such as the Concordia backend.

 The Concordium Wallet for Web allows verifiers to request verifiable presentations using dApps or services that the user meets some requirement, such as proof the user is over a certain age, or resides in a specific set of countries or area.
 The wallet owner chooses whether to prove these attributes to the dApp or service.
 The dApp or service constructs a list of statements to request a corresponding list of zero-knowledge proofs of the attribute(s) necessary without revealing anything beyond the truth of the statement.
 Presentations contain zero-knowledge proofs.